funkhouserw/tidbits/index_variables.md

-# Be careful with your loops!
+# Be careful with your loops

 ## Indexing variables are instantiated as local or global variables outside of the loop block.
 #### Wilson Funkhouser